elpassion/meditation-ios-demo/Readme.md

 ## Some implementation details

-- 100% unit-testable code 🔥
-- There are no code library dependencies, only swiftLint for helping to keep the code clean 👓
+- There are no external dependencies 🔥
 - MVVM design architecture ❤️
 - The `Business logic` is fully separated from `View logic`.
 The business logic is performed in viewModels, child viewModels and helpers, and view logic in viewControllers and it's childs / subviews ⚡️
 - All dependencies are being protocol-injected via simple dependency container 👌